-During a long time now, I have seen that most graphic designers have decided to adopt also the "web designer" hat.
+Most graphic designers have decided to adopt also the “web designer” hat.
 The reason is simple.
 If the client is asking for brochures, business cards, logos and a website design, why would you refer to somebody else to design the website part?
 Well, there is a practical problem with this approach.
 Web design deals with other elements that are not part of the graphical design world.
 In graphic design you often think in terms of promiximity, alignment, contrast and repetition (rhythm).
-You don't have to think about technical delivery other than the limitations of the printer and paper.
-On the other hand, web design prompts the designer for those graphic design elements plus the balance between usability and search engine accesibility.
+You don’t have to think about technical delivery other than the limitations of the printer and paper.
+On the other hand, web design prompts the designer for those graphic design elements plus the balance between usability and search engine accessibility.

-If you have your website designed by a graphic designer with no technical understanding of search engine marketing, the immedite posterior process of online promotion becomes senselessly burdensome.
-It is plain ridiculous to design something that needs to be corrected by somebody else after it's finished.
+If you have your website designed by a graphic designer with no technical understanding of search engine marketing, the immediate process of online promotion becomes senselessly burdensome.
+It is cumbersome to design something that needs to be corrected by somebody else after it’s finished.

 Web designers not only know graphic design, they also know web development, web delivery and need to know search engine marketing.

 2. A website is not just a promotional item, it requires a complete marketing strategy.

 In the marketing mix realm, a website may be considered a small part of the promotional (p).
 Nonetheless, these days most online marketing experts agree that a website shouldn’t be considered only a small component of a sophisticated online marketing strategy; it should be considered a strategy on itself.
 This strategy includes price setting, products for the web, promotion (communication) –that includes web advertising, pay per click, banner ads, SEO, and link building– and distribution (domain name registration and hosting).
 I like how Wikipedia2 on the subject states that internet marketing introduces interactivity between user and the company.
 Promotion is typically a one way street, online presence is a living creature.